 Bill of exchange means a bill drawn by a person directing another person to pay the specified sum of money to another person.
 A bill of exchange is of real use if it is accepted by the person directed to pay the amount.
 Example: Joseph gives a loan of Rs.1,00,000 to Alex, which Alex has to return after three months.
-Further, Joseph has bought certain goods from Peter, on credit for Rs.1,00,000.
-Now, Joseph can create a document directing Alex, to pay Rs.1,00,000 to Peter, after three months.
+Further, Joseph has bought certain goods from Peter, on credit for Rs.1,00,000 to Peter, after three months.
 The instrument will be called as Bill of Exchange, which is transferred to Peter, on whom the payment is due, for the goods purchased from him.